Skip to main content

 1

-Step 2: Describe the basic structure of an antibody monomer, which is Y-shaped and consists of four polypeptide chains: two identical heavy chains and two identical light chains.
+To describe the structure of an antibody monomer, start by noting that it consists of four polypeptide chains: two identical heavy chains and two identical light chains.
+These chains are held together by disulfide bonds, forming a Y-shaped structure.

 Video duration: